 A Full Share commonly accommodates a strong vegetable consuming and/or vegetarian family of two.
 Full Share usually accommodates a 2+ member family that is a light vegetable, consuming family.
 Full Share often consists of approximately 8 – 12 items per week.

 A Medium Share is not short-changed by any degree.
 Full share may have a touch more choices or options at certain pickups.
 Our program and planting plan is very detailed and calibrated to suit all members.
-The farm does not discriminate on any member type nor pickup day.
+The farm does not discriminate on any member type or pickup day.
 We always distribute what we have available that day and week.
-We also keep detailed records on every member’s share and distribution day.
-Therefore we can balance everybody out.
-Hence, it is best to stick to your pick day each week.
+We also keep detailed records on every member’s share and distribution day to balance everyone out.
+It is best to stick to your pick day each week.
 Plants are finicky and Mother Nature may only give us half of the harvest on one day and the other half 6 days later.

 An item is an average usable and/or commonly purchasable portion of any one crop.
-We do our best to offer each crop as an item, in the same way we purchase produce from the store or a farmer’s market.
+We do our best to offer each crop as an item in the same way we are all accustom to purchasing from our favorite store or farmer’s market.
 Occasionally the amount of the crop will vary due to Mother Nature and elements out of our control.

-I.E. a head of lettuce, a bag of spinach, a bundle of carrots, anywhere from 2-8 lbs. of tomatoes, one bundle of beets, one bundle of kale, a portion of peppers, 3-5 zucchinis, 1lb of green beans, 1 quart of sugar snap peas, 2 eggplants, a cabbage, a head of broccoli or 2 small heads, a watermelon, a bundle of basil, etc.
+I.e. a head of lettuce, a bag of spinach, a bundle of carrots, anywhere from 2-8 lbs of tomatoes, a bundle of beets, a bundle of kale, 2-3 lbs zucchinis, 1 lb of green beans, 2 eggplants, one cabbage, a head of broccoli, one watermelon, a bundle of basil, etc.

 Many other CSAs buy in from multiple sources and redistribute, we do not.
 We grow 30 – 40 different types of crops per year.
 This yields over 100 varieties of produce.
 Gorman Farms focuses on these crops selected for our CSA growing season.
 Timing and punctuality is key.
 You are buying the freshest produce.
 It is not packed, and repacked and trucked.
 It comes right from the field to the CSA display.
 Much of your produce will be harvested, the day you pick it up.
 You will notice this in the flavor and quality.